5th Wisconsin Legislature

 The Fifth Wisconsin Legislature convened from January 14, 1852, to April 19, 1852, in regular session.
 Senators representing even-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assemblymembers were elected to a one-year term.
 Assemblymembers and even-numbered senators were elected in the general election of November 4, 1851.
 Senators representing odd-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 5, 1850.

+The governor of Wisconsin during this entire term was Whig Leonard J. Farwell, of Dane County, serving the first year of a two-year term, having won election in the 1851 Wisconsin gubernatorial election.
+He was Wisconsin's only Whig governor.